VerifyTests/Verify/docs/clipboard.md

 ### For a machine

-Set a `Verify.DisableClipboard` environment variable to `true`.
+Set a `Verify_DisableClipboard` environment variable to `true`.
 This overrides the above settings.